Corporate Governance Code

 The Group’s corporate governance framework will continue to be reviewed to ensure that it meets the evolving needs, size and nature of the business, and changes will be implemented as appropriate.
 The effectiveness of the governance structures and processes is assessed as part of the annual Board evaluation.

-To support the Group’s objectives, the Board has established an Audit and Risk Committee, a Remuneration Committee and a Nomination Committee.
-The responsibilities of these individual committees are provided below as well as in the reports of the committees on pp 64‒73 of the Annual Report 2019.
+To support the Group’s objectives, the Board has established an Audit and Risk Committee, a Remuneration Committee, a Nomination Committee and an ESG Committee.
+The responsibilities of these individual committees are provided below as well as in the reports of the committees on pp 68 – 77 of the Annual Report 2023.
 From time to time, separate committees may be set up by the Board in order to consider and address specific issues, if the need arises.